Claims. Evidence. Reasoning. These words sound lawyerly. They feel daunting. They may even cause knots to form in the pit of your stomach.

 One of our jobs as teachers is to draw on what our students already know as a way of leading them deeper into their own thinking and understanding.
 By embedding CER into our discourse with students and using the terms themselves, we model a thoughtful approach to learning—whether science, social studies, or literary analysis—and lead students to take ownership of the terms and processes for life.

 Marjorie Frank will be presenting as part of our Fall Science Webinar Series: Innovate, Inspire, Invent—Science in Today’s Classroom.
-Learn about the complete series and register here!

 *Next Generation Science Standards and logo are registered trademarks of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards was involved in the production of, and does not endorse, this product.